 What are your ‘victim’ stories?
 “I’m this way because of how my upbringing was.”
 “If it wasn’t for X, I would be so much happier/wealthier/confident.”
 Any of us can claim a ‘right’ to feel hurt/angry/resentful/sad or whatever, about something that’s been done to or has happened to us.
-But we also have a ‘right’ to let go, move on, feel positive, feel stronger.
+And it is important to get support to help you get out of unhealthy situations, and to move on.
+But we also have a ‘right’ to let go, move on, feel positive, feel stronger, when we are ready to do so.
 Other people’s actions and life events don’t directly produce our feelings; there’s a cognitive stage in between – it’s the interpretations, the stories we tell ourselves about those actions and events that creates our feelings.
-Growing up is about taking responsibility for our stories and therefore our experiences in life.
+Growing up is about taking responsibility for our stories (not for other people’s actions) and therefore our experiences in life.
 Pay attention to the language you choose when describing your life.

 2. Expecting others to give you what you need

 We have few real ‘needs’ in life, and many more wants.
 Expecting others to meet our needs is disempowering to us, and unfair to others.
 We can of course request that others help us meet our needs, but we must recognise that people are free to say yes or no. If they say no, we’re free to accept that, hopefully graciously, or move on.
 Expecting others to meet your needs puts pressure on relationships and robs you of your own power.

 What needs are you expecting others to meet for you?
 How can you meet them yourself?